Ising Disks: Topology Preserving Glauber Dynamics: Introduction

-In the case of planar clumps, their boundary forms a self-avoiding planar polygon, a close relative of the self-avoiding polygons, a highly studied object in statistical physics.
-Our construction allows one to generate higher-dimensional analogues to self-avoiding walks, - self avoiding codimension $1$ cellular structures, something that has not been explored thus far.
+In the case of planar clumps (see Figure~\ref{clumpfig}) their boundary forms a self-avoiding polygon, a close relative of the self-avoiding walks, a highly studied object in statistical physics \cite{guttbook, guttmann_self-avoiding_2012}.
+For $d=3$, clumps are a proper subset of \emph{polycubes}, cubes attached through their faces without regard to the overall topology \cite{polycube}.
+Our construction, in particular, allows one to generate higher-dimensional analogues to self-avoiding walks, self avoiding codimension-$1$ cellular structures, something that has not been explored thus far.

 While our model is, we believe, new, there are several adjacent lines of research.
-One of them addresses the self-avoiding paths and polygons \cite{guttbook, guttmann_self-avoiding_2012}.
-The other deals with the general growth models, and their topology.
-In a recent paper \cite{damron_number_2023}, the authors consider the shape emerging by time $t$ in the last passage percolation model, and ask what is the number of holes in (equivalently, what is the $(d-1)$-th Betti number of) the resulting shape.
+The topology of general growth models has recently garnered attention.
+Classical stochastic growth models on $d$-dimensional lattice start with a cubical set (individual cube at the origin or a strip) and evolve by adding a randomly chosen cube at each step.
+The rules of choosing the cube to add are non-topological and vary by model.
+Examples include \emph{Eden model} \cite{eden}, \emph{dielectric breakdown model} \cite{dielectric}, \emph{diffusion-limited aggregation} \cite{wittendla}, \emph{ballistic deposition} \cite{meakin1986ballistic}, and their numerous variants \cite{lawleridla, atarstrip}.
+Specifically, in a recent paper \cite{damron_number_2023}, the authors consider the shape emerging by time $t$ in the Eden model (equivalently the ``least-cost ball'' in the first passage percolation model), and ask what is the number of holes in (equivalently, what is the $(d-1)$-th Betti number of) the resulting shape.
 More detailed results about the topology of that shape are obtained in \cite{manin_topology_2023,hua_local_2024}.
-Again, the emphasis in this line of research is to describe the local topology in the growth models, rather than to generate a topology-constrained one.
+Again, unlike ours, the emphasis in this line of research is to describe the local topology in the growth models, rather than to generate a topology-constrained one.

-In this paper, we are focusing on the few basic patterns of the clumps: construction, phase transition in $d=2$, and some large deviation estimates.
-The model, however, is rich, and invites a number of different questions.